ksreyes/mrio/README.md

 ### check

-`check(path, precision = 10, export = TRUE, limit = 10)`
+`check(workbook, reorder_sheets = TRUE, starting_year = 1995)`

 Performs basic integrity checks on an MRIO Excel file or a directory of such files.

+### sectorize_comtrade

+`sectorize_comtrade(path)`

+Aggregates raw product-level data from a UN Comtrade bulk download to the MRIO sectors.

 ### download_eurostat

 `download_eurostat(path, reorder_sheets = TRUE, starting_year = 1995)`

-Accesses the Eurostat API using the `restatapi` package to extract macroeconomic data.
-Used in the control totals updating phase of the MRIO compilation process.
+Downloads macroeconomic data from Eurostat and saves them in a control totals workbook.

+### pull_niot

+Pulls a national input-output table for a given year from the Multi-regional Input-Output database and saves it in a control totals workbook.

 ### get_*